CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 To see how these request and reponses from the webserver look like, [click here](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/blob/47-create-documentations-for-release-3/casino/rest/src/main/asciidoc/RestDocumentation.adoc).

+### integrationTest

+The integrationTest module is module for testing the application as a whole.
+Testing within the other modules will not involve each other and only test their own functionality.
+During the integration testing the application will test updating the user, creating new users and logging in with existing users.
+This will involve both the rest module and the UI module.

 # Workflow

 For ensuring a steady and good workflow the group of developers have used the framework scrum with milestones and issues.
 The group uses milestones for monitoring the sprints throughout the project.
 The milestone for the third release is called **Third Group Assignment**.
 The sprints will have the duration 1-2 weeks, this depends on the size of the milestone.

 ## Issues

 Throughout the project the group uses issues to easily delegate tasks to other developers working on the project.
 The issues was made with labels, a due date and an assignee.
 The issues would also have a description that would explain what needs to be done in the issue.
 For bigger issues there would also be checkboxes for the developers to check if a part of the issue was finished.

-When commiting a new feature, in the commit message the developers would write this at the bottom of the commit"**issue: #X**" to link to the issue they have been working on.
+When commiting a new feature, the developers will have a header with the type of the commit, a description and a footer with the issue.
 This ensures that the when a commit happens the other developers could see what issue it belongs to.
 If the issue or a checkboxis completed or a in a commit, then below the "**issue: #X**" the developer writes "**closed: #X**"

 ### Labels